 I retired in 2010 as a Senior Fellow at a major aerospace company.
-My work included the design and integration of navigation systems (typically GPS/INS) and was a lead in the reverse engineering organization.
+My work included the design and integration of navigation systems (typically GPS/INS).

 Lately taken up the "sub"-hobby of frequency measurement and have participated in the past few ARRL FMTs.
 A great challenge, requires both technical and artistic participation - give it a try!.
-The picture below was taken in my old shack area by my friend KK7XW during the 2012 April ARRL FMT.
+The picture below shows the monitored screens during a typical FMT exercise (shack in a previous location).

 You must be logged in to file a report on this page